ramin-fazli/quant-trading-system/README.md

 **Built with ❤️ for the quantitative trading community**

-*Enhanced Pairs Trading System v3.0 - Production Ready • Modular • Scalable*
+*Enhanced Quantitative Trading System - Production Ready • Modular • Scalable*